JonathanGodar/nixvim/README.md

 - `telescope.nix`: Configures the Telescope plugin for fuzzy finding and picking.
 - `whichkey.nix`: Configures the WhichKey plugin for displaying key mappings.
 - `extra_plugins.nix`: Configures additional plugins.
-- `mini.nix`: Configures the Mini plugin.
 - `obsidian.nix`: Confiugres the Obsidian plugin, for note-taking purposes.
 - `markdown-preview.nix`: Configures the Markdown Preview plugin.
+- `oil.nix`: A nice way to make changes to the "filesystem"
+- `harpoon.nix`: Quickly go to the file you want to be in
+- `flash.nix`: Makes navigation within a file quick.

 Please refer to the individual `.nix` files for more detailed configuration information.

 ## References

-This configuration has taken inspiration from the following contributors.
+This original configuration by `dj-tec` has taken inspiration from the following contributors.

 - [Elythh](https://github.com/elythh/nixvim)
 - [MikaelFangel](https://github.com/MikaelFangel/nixvim-config)